Last updated on November 25, 2023

 - State Bank of India

 Custodians settle trade on behalf of their clients by confirming their settlement and taking the obligation assigned by the clearing house.
 If the settlement is not confirmed, the trading member bears the settlement obligation levied by the clearing house.

 They as a partner are responsible for promoting the dematerialization of the listed shares on the stock exchanges.
-For electronic settlement of securities, NSE Clearing is associated to both depositories in India, NSDL (National Securities Depository Limited) which is promoted by NSE and CDSL (Central Securities Depository Limited) promoted by BSE Ltd.
+For electronic settlement of securities, NSE Clearing is associated with both depositories in India, NSDL (National Securities Depository Limited) which is promoted by NSE, and CDSL (Central Securities Depository Limited) promoted by BSE Ltd.

 SEBI has gradually made dematerialized settlement mandatory, resulting in an increase in the proportion of shares delivered in dematerialized form resulting in 99% of all securities settlements in dematerialized form in India.

 5 – Professional Clearing Members

 Professional clearing members are admitted as a special category of members by the Clearing Corporation.
 Clearing members who are not trading members are referred to as Professional Clearing Members (PCM).
 They are typically banks, custodians, and other financial institutions that clear and settle trades executed on behalf of their clients including individuals, institutions, etc.